mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 In these panels you can find tools such as:
 * Fixture browser
 * Fixtures, Functions, Palettes or Widgets editors
-* Input/Output plugin, Profiles or Virtual Console Widgets list
+* Input/Output Plugins, Input Profiles or Virtual Console Widgets list